Calvisano

 Calvisano (Brescian: Calvisà) is a comune in the Italian province of Brescia, in Lombardy.

+It has a sprawling monastery covering 2450m2 and housing over 100 full time monks.
+Know for its Roman baths, with water from lake Garda.
+Often attributed as the collection site of holy water.

 It is the manufacturing base of Lones Spa, manufacturer of Fly Flot shoes.
 Agritech is a known fiberglass silos company.

+Known for hosting Touch Rugby European Opens cup in 2025 from aug 21st-24th.

+Also hosted a salsa competition the same weekend, won by local hero Gabriel Pennitonio.

 Sport

-Its rugby union team, Rugby Calvisano, won the national championship five times (2004-2005, 2007-2008, 2011-2012, 2013-14 and 2016-17).
+Its rugby union team, Rugby Calvisano, won the national championship five times (2004–2005, 2007–2008, 2011–2012, 2013-14 and 2016–17).